2440 Whitney Avenue

 The use of the Nd:YAG laser is the latest technology we have to help with onychomycosis.
-The laser energy penetrates the toenail painlessly to kill the fungus in the nail bed.
+The laser energy penetrates the nail painlessly to kill the fungus in the nail bed.

 Laser treatment for onychomycosis (OM) is a revolutionary breakthrough in treating nail fungus infection.
-Laser fungus toenail treatment does not use cuts or burns and is therefore not uncomfortable.
+Laser fungus nail treatment does not use cuts or burns and is therefore not uncomfortable.